scriptype/salinger/README.md

 npm i -D salinger
 ```

-Add this script to the `package.json`:
+Add a start script and map it to Salinger's start task in the `package.json`:

 ```json
 "scripts": {